Ocean View, Virginia: East Beach

 In a large-scale urban renewal project begun in the 1990s, the city of Norfolk invested over $50 million to develop, as part of a public-private partnership, an upscale new urbanist waterfront neighborhood named "East Beach" in East Ocean View.
 As part of the project, the city acquired and tore down more than 1,600 buildings across 100 acres, and relocated hundreds of low-income residents.
 The master plan for the neighborhood was designed by Andrés Duany with Duany Plater-Zyberk.
 The neighborhood is fashioned after classic Southeastern seaboard coastal villages, and includes 700 residences, neighborhood restaurants, boutique shops, a Bay Front Club, offices, parks and public places.

 In 2003, a massive beach restoration project was completed by the city, the U.S. Army Corps of Engineers, and the Virginia Port Authority, which involved a large-scale rebuilding of sand dunes, planting of vegetation, and the placement of 10 offshore breakwaters to slow erosion and protect the neighborhood from coastal storms.
 In 2007, the American Shore and Beach Preservation Association named East Beach one of the nation's top seven restored beaches.

 Ocean View Fishing Pier

 Not only was the Amusement Park well known to the region, so was Harrison's Fishing Pier.
 Owned by Bill Harrison and managed by Charlie Woodard.
 It was heavily damaged during Hurricane Isabel in September, 2003.
 A new pier was built, called the Ocean View Fishing Pier.

 Now owned by Ronnie Boone Jr., it continues to be an Ocean View landmark and attraction.
-This fishing pier is 1,690 feet long.
+This fishing pier is 1,690 feet long and considered the longest fishing pier in North America.